google/tracing-framework/bindings/cpp/README.md

 make clean && make test THREADING=single CXX=clang++
 ```

+TODO: The following is hoaky but is where we are at while building out the
+test suite:

-Make sure to load the tmptestbuf.wtf-trace file in the viewer and ensure it
+* Make sure to load the tmptestbuf.wtf-trace file in the viewer and ensure it
 works.
+* If running a threaded build, load the largest of the
+tmp_threaded_torture_test*.wtf-trace files you can and verify that the
+SaveToFile scope looks reasonable.

 #### Myriad2 (compile only - still a work in progress):